Shivam2004-coder/PersonalFinanceAssistantBackend/Readme.md

 # Backend API Documentation

-This repository contains the backend code for a web application that manages user authentication, transactions, profiles, graphs, and PDF parsing using Google's Gemini AI API.
+This repository contains the backend code for a Personal Finance Assistant application that manages user authentication, transactions, profiles, graphs, and PDF parsing using Google's Gemini AI API.

 ---